 Then, in your router settings, port forward the SIP and RTP ports (UDP) used by your VoIP Phones and devices.

-With port-forwarding in use, please omit any included STUN Servers from your VoIP device's settings and disable the router option UPnP.
+With port-forwarding active, please remove any STUN Server entries from your VoIP device's settings and disable the router option UPnP.

 Don't confuse sipgate's SIP server ports (which are always 5060) with your phone's Local Ports!